+- 3.1.
 While formal review of Neighbourhood plans is not legally required, the original Neighbourhood Plan required that a review should be undertaken every five years.
-A review should also be undertaken to ensure compliance with changes to Local Plan strategic policiesii and updates to the National Planning Policy Framework (NPPF)iii.
+A review should also be undertaken to ensure compliance with changes to Local Plan strategic policies2 and updates to the National Planning Policy Framework (NPPF)3. - 3.2.
 The Sustainability Appraisal Report, May 2013, required that monitoring the performance of the plan be undertaken.
 The local plan for the CWaC is also subject to monitoring and the same process was used to inform the monitoring regime for the Neighbourhood Plan.